Surajv311/LearningMicroservices/README.md

 **Task8**: Use docker compose and integrate all 3 services (fastapi app, postgres, redis) and tighten up the coupling?
 A Docker Compose file, typically named docker-compose.yml, is used to define and manage multi-container Docker applications.
 It allows you to define services, networks, and volumes in a single YAML file, providing a streamlined way to manage your Docker environment.
 (More details added in docker-compose.yaml file in the project)
 Can check the docker-compose.yaml file for reference.
+Do ensure docker/podman compose utilities are installed as they need to be installed seaprately and do not come packed with usual docker/podman.
-To build the compose file: `docker-compose build`
+To build the compose file: `docker-compose build` (or `podman-compose build`).
+Note you can remove `-` and run command as well like: `podman compose build`.
-To run it: `docker-compose up`; To run in detached mode add `-d` flag.
+To run it: `docker-compose up` (or `podman-compose up`); To run in detached mode add `-d` flag.
 Then you can access the service on from browser/postman.
 To stop and remove containers created by docker-compose up, use Ctrl+C in the terminal where it's running or use: `docker-compose down`.
 If you add `-v` flag in docker-compose down it will remove the volumes as well apart from stopping containers.